cstrawberry/predictive-universe/docs/paper/references.md

 *   Cheeger, J., & Colding, T. H. (1997).
 On the structure of spaces with Ricci curvature bounded below.
 I. *Journal of Differential Geometry*, *46*(3), 406–480.
 *   Cheeger, J., & Colding, T. H. (2000).
 On the structure of spaces with Ricci curvature bounded below.
 II. *Journal of Differential Geometry*, *54*(1), 13–35.
 *   Chung, F. (1997). *Spectral Graph Theory*.
 American Mathematical Society.
+*   Chernoff, H. (1952).
+A measure of asymptotic efficiency for tests of a hypothesis based on the sum of observations. *Annals of Mathematical Statistics*, *23*(4), 493–507.
+DOI: 10.1214/aoms/1177729330
 *   Church, A. (1936).
 An Unsolvable Problem of Elementary Number Theory. *American Journal of Mathematics*, *58*(2), 345–363.
 DOI: 10.2307/2371045
 *   Clark, A. (2013).
 Whatever next?
 Predictive brains, situated agents, and the future of cognitive science. *Behavioral and Brain Sciences*, *36*(3), 181–204.
 DOI: 10.1017/S0140525X1200047X
 *   Clowe, D., Bradač, M., Gonzalez, A. H., Markevitch, M., Randall, S. W., Jones, C., & Zaritsky, D. (2006).
 A direct empirical proof of the existence of dark matter. *The Astrophysical Journal Letters*, *648*(2), L109–L113.
 DOI: 10.1086/508162